jvanasco/pyramid_route_7/README.md

 # Route 7

-`Route 7` extends pyramid's routing to have provide a macro syntax that can be easier to maintain on larger proejcts.
+`Route 7` extends pyramid's routing to have provide a macro syntax that can be easier to maintain on larger projects.

-It works through a ridiculously simple mechanism -- when calling `add_route_7` instead of `add_route`, the package exapnds the macros in the route declaration, then immediately calls pyramid's own `add_route`.
+It works through a ridiculously simple mechanism -- when calling `add_route_7` instead of `add_route`, the package expands the macros in the route declaration, then immediately calls pyramid's own `add_route`.

 # Usage